spensation/sinatra-honey-do-list-v-000/README.md

 Create and manage tasks that need to get done around the house.
-Login to see what your honey has added to your list, or add a task for your hiney to do.
-Equal opportunity lifr improvements await!
+Login to see what your honey has added to your list, or add a task for your honey to do.
+Equal opportunity life improvements await!
 Post, edit and delete tasks as needed.